Clued In #312 | Let the meaning rise to the surface

 Hey there, and welcome back to Clued In!

-When you are locked in on solving a cryptic crossword, your brain tends to see right past the surface, dismiss it as irrelevant, and homes in on the cryptic elements.
-And that is just the mindset you need to detect biases and superficial veneers.
+When you pick up a cryptic crossword, your brain tends to want to look right past the surface, dismiss it as irrelevant, and home in on the cryptic reading.
+And that is exactly the ruthless mindset we need to develop in order to be great at solving cryptic clues.

-But then again, do take a moment to savour the meaning of the clue’s surface every now and then.
-The juxtaposition of the surface and cryptic will stand out and you will enjoy the clue all the more.
+But every now and then, just as it is nice, while on our materialistic rampage, to stop and smell the flowers, it is nice to take a second to appreciate the surface of a clue as well.

 Definition: bias